saichandras/TinDog/README.md

 # TinDog

-A simple responsive website that I have created during my web design practice.
+A responsive website that I have created during my web design practice.

 * Link to the website:- https://saichandras.github.io/TinDog/index.html
 * Here are a few pictures of the website :-